rajesh1028/Chatify/README.md

 ## Chat Page:
 - On the chat page, you can send and receive messages with the selected contact.
-- To exit the chat page, click on the "Back" button.
+- Please Note:- You may need to login two or more accounts, to check the chat Functionality.

 ## Group Chat Functionality:
 - To start group chat, click on the "Group Chat" button on the Home page.